wikirate/wikirate4py/docs/source/code_snippets.rst

                                         company='BORA 2 LTD',
                                         source='Source_000104409')

-Update Researched Metric Answer By ID
+Update an Answer By ID
 -------------------------------
 An answer can be identified either by its cardname comprised of matric_designer+metric_name+company+year either from its numerical identifier.
 If you want to update the company/year of a specific answer you need to provide its numerical